obladioblada/project-nimbus/README.md

 ### Get Presigned URL

-In order to get the presigned URL to use to upload a file ( which should be a client application task) use the below
+In order to get the presigned URL to use to upload a file ( which should be a client application task) use the below.
+From the project root directory run:

 ```shell
 aws --endpoint-url=http://localhost:4566 lambda invoke --function-name uploader-handler-test  --cli-binary-format raw-in-base64-out  --payload '{ \"FileName\": \"file.txt\" }' response.json
 ```
-The lambda responses returning the presigned URL and saves it in the [response.json](response.json) file
+The lambda responses returning the presigned URL and saves it in the [response.json](response.json) file.

+> [!WARNING]
+> Pay attention to the double quotes wrapping the URL we need to use in the next step.

 ### Upload file